Colecf/UCSC-Class-Scrape/README.md

 # UCSC-Class-Scrape
-A python library for scraping UCSC classes from the website.
+A python library for scraping UCSC classes from the class search page.

 Requires BeautifulSoup4 and Mechanize.
 For python 2.7.